 Students earn a B.A. or B.S. in GSI by taking courses organized around interdisciplinary global themes.
 Students also choose two world regions to study in more depth.

-Why Study Global Studies and Social Impact at Grand Valley?
+Why Pursue Global Studies and Social Impact at Grand Valley?

-- Learn to think in an integrated, interdisciplinary way about problems and issues affecting people across the globe.
+- Learn to think in an integrated, interdisciplinary way about issues affecting people across the globe.

 Location & Format

 Undergraduate students in this major study at Grand Valley's Allendale Campus.

 - Face To Face

 Through courses drawn from across the university, students learn how to explore problems and solutions through a variety of academic and professional lenses.
 Topics students explore include: